|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Hf = heat of fusion of water = 79.72 cal / gm

 If use of fossil fuels is ceased after the onset of this land borne ice melting process, the average sea level will continue rising until the excess atmospheric CO2 concentration decays.
-The exponential decay time constant To for excess CO2 in the atmosphere is about 41 years.
-Hence even if use of fossil fuels was stopped today the sea level would rise at least:
+The exponential decay time constant To for excess CO2 in the atmosphere is about 36 years.
+The value of To is found both theoretically and experimentally in the section Carbon Dioxide.
+Hence the sea level rise after ceasing use of fossil fuels would be:

-Note that if the use of fossil fuels is not stopped the oceans will keep on absorbing heat and the sea level will keep on rising until the supply of land borne ice that can melt or slip into the ocean is exhausted.
+Note that if the use of fossil fuels is not stopped the sea level will keep on rising until the supply of land borne ice that can slip into the ocean is exhausted.

 MELTING OF FLOATING POLAR ICE: